familiarcat/temporal-wake/temporal_wake_screenplay.md

 She steps in, less armor in her voice.

 VASQUEZ (CONT'D)
 Eat.
 Rest.
-Tomorrow we meet people who think they’re us.
+Tomorrow we meet people who think they're us.
 Some of them are.

 REEVES
 Decent men are dangerous.
-They make you admit what you’ve done.
+They make you admit what you've done.

 ---